dvlpr1996/laravel-payment-system/README.md

 ## Features

-- payment system
+- payment system with sessions
-- ajax
+- payment system with cookies
 -
 -
 -

 ## Language And Tools